sebastiandres/streamlit_book/docs/source/install.rst

 The repository for the code is hosted at `<https://github.com/sebastiandres/streamlit_book>`_.

-The current implementation has been developed in Python 3.

 **Install from pypi**

 You can install the library from `pypi <https://pypi.org/project/streamlit_book/>`_.